Smart Water Shut-Off Valves For Commercial Buildings: A Short Guide

 The main disadvantages with these approaches are that they are slow, can’t be retrofitted—in the case of BAS—and they require maintenance teams to be scheduled round the clock to be onsite.
 The decision to shut off the water is also made only after a leak is noticed or reported to maintenance teams.

-So, it’s no wonder that insurance companies, property developers, and facility managers are looking for ways that technology can help mitigate the perennial problem of water damage risk.
-The best solution is also the fastest way to respond to water leaks: water valves that can be shut off remotely and automatically.
+So, it’s no wonder that insurance companies, property developers, construction site supervisors, and facility managers are looking for ways that technology can help mitigate the problem of water damage risk.
+The best solution is also the fastest way to respond to water leaks: water valves that can be shut off remotely, automatically, or on a schedule.

 Remote water shut-off is the ability to open and close water valves from anywhere, generally through a desktop or mobile app.

-Remote shut-off is possible thanks to advancements in wireless communications and AI–powered water intelligence platforms.
+Remote shut-off is possible thanks to advancements in wireless communications, IoT smart sensors, and AI–powered water intelligence platforms.
 With a smartphone, a facility manager can stop water flow without needing to be on the same floor as the shut-off valve or even onsite for that matter.

 Every second counts when it comes to mitigating water damage.
 Improving response time by as little as 15 minutes—or the time it takes to get from the top of a luxury condo tower to the basement where a shut-off valve might be located—could mean the difference between a mop and bucket cleanup and a six- or seven-digit water damage insurance claim.